I have trained and worked in animal care as well as in career advising. I live in Lancashire, UK.

 When you select your boar and sow for breeding, your aim is for them to produce babies which are as close to the breed standard as possible.
 So if your sow has good coat type and markings but a weak head shape you might look for a boar with an especially strong headshape to pair her with.

 If you are breeding pedigree guinea pigs you might become interested in the genetics of different coat types and patterns, or you might just have an interest in it already and be curious as to how to breed a certain colour or coat in a guinea pig.

 You might decide just to experiment with pairing different guinea pigs together and recording the results and then trying different combinations of boar and sow for your next litter.

-Alternatively you might be interested to read this article on genetics from the British Cavy Council.
+Alternatively, you might be interested in reading this article on genetics from the British Cavy Council.
 It is astonishing how complicated even a single colour such as black is genetically.
-For example the black gene can be diluted by the pink eye dilution gene to produce a pale colour known as lilac.
-However if black is diluted by the partial pink eye dilution gene it produces a colour between lilac and black known as slate.
+For example, the black gene can be diluted by the pink eye dilution gene to produce a pale colour known as lilac.
+However, if black is diluted by the partial pink eye dilution gene, it produces a colour between lilac and black known as slate.

 There is currently a bit of craze for 'skinny pigs'.
 These are guinea pigs with a genetic mutation which are born with no hair and never grow it.
 These are expensive to buy and have some additional care requirements, so you should read up about them carefully if interested.

 If you have decided that you want to breed guinea pigs to sell you should get to know what your market wants first.
 If you plan to sell to pet shops you can ask them if they would be interested in buying baby guinea pigs from you and whether they have preferences for certain coat types or colours?